AbdelkhalekAmer/my-reads/README.md

+# I used udacity starter template for my-reads project.

+# Note:
+Application stores books in different shelves and you can change book from shelf to another shelf. you can also search for more books through '/search' page and also you can add books from search directly to your book shelf.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+First please run: `npm install` then `npm start`.

 In the project directory, you can run: